AmberBozward/SNH_AIH_spatial_transcriptome/README.md

 ---

-# CosMx Pre-processing the Data and Figure Generation
+# CosMx Processing the Data and Figure Generation

 This repository provides an **easy-to-use pipeline for pre-processing CosMx data and generating figures**.
 It is designed for liver disease research (e.g., autoimmune hepatitis (AIH), seronegative (SN) liver disease, and donor (D) samples) and can produce UMAPs, barplots, boxplots, heatmaps, dotplots, and CellChat-based cell-cell interaction visualizations.